IMAST 2020 Abstract Submission Site Closes November 1, 2019

 Submission length is limited to 2,250 characters.

-Characters in the abstract title, abstract body and tables or images will be counted (including spaces).
+Characters in the abstract title, abstract body and table or image caption will be counted (including spaces).
 Characters in the author and institution listing will not be counted.
 There is a strict limit of one graph, figure or table to each submitted abstract.
 NO EXCEPTIONS WILL BE MADE.

 The questions regarding study design will be available to the reviewers and may be shown as part of the disclosure slide if the abstract is accepted for presentation.
 It is highly encouraged these questions be completed when submitting an abstract.